ranjitiyer/hugo-static-app/content/posts/csharp-linq.md

 communicationsNoPayment.Select(c => commScore[c.medium] -= 0.2);
 ```

-Linq also support a query syntax which is a custom SQL-like DSL in addition to the method syntax which we have explored in this post.
-Please visit [MSDN](https://learn.microsoft.com/en-us/dotnet/standard/linq/#language-level-query-syntax) for more information about Linq
+Linq also support a query syntax, a custom SQL-like DSL in addition to the method syntax explored in this post.
+To learn more about Linq please the official [MSDN](https://learn.microsoft.com/en-us/dotnet/standard/linq/#language-level-query-syntax) website.